 The Myth: You Shouldn’t Dye Your Hair While Pregnant

-This one dates back to older hair dye formulas.
-Most modern dyes are considered safe during pregnancy, especially after the first trimester.
-That said, pregnancy hormones can make your skin more sensitive, so it’s a good idea to do a patch test first.
+This one used to be standard advice, but it’s based on older hair dye formulas that contained harsher chemicals.
+Most modern dyes are considered safe during pregnancy, particularly after the first trimester.
+One thing worth knowing is that pregnancy hormones can make your skin more sensitive, so doing a patch test first is a sensible idea.
+But you don’t have to spend nine months avoiding the salon.

 Maternity Photography in East Grinstead